Do I Need To Back Up Google Docs? Absolutely.

 - Collaboration.
 The best part about Google Docs is the collaboration capabilities, no question.
 But this new collaboration worldview is not without confusion.
 For example, let’s say you’re working on a project with someone else and you’re both sharing a Google Doc.
 The other person finishes their part of the project and deletes it from their Google Drive, thinking that since they’ve handed it off to you and you’re both sharing it, you’ll still have access.
 That’s not the case.
 The Google Doc will disappear from everyone’s Drive, leaving the project unfinished.

 These are just a few of the possible scenarios to be on the lookout for.
-Fortunately, backup for Google Docs does exist in the form of Spanning Backup for Google Apps.
-Here are just a few ways that we can save your Google Docs:
+Fortunately, backup for Google Docs does exist in the form of Spanning Backup for Google Workspace.

 - Restore one thing – or everything.
 If a user deletes a shared file from Drive, you just need to restore that single file.
 Or, if a hacker gains access to your account and deletes everything, you’ll need to be able to restore it all.
 Spanning Backup allows you to do both, and if you end up restoring all of the Google Docs in your account, you can do so and keep the same folder structure intact.

 - Cloud-to-cloud backup.
 We store all of your files in the Amazon Web Services cloud because while it’s extremely unlikely that something would happen to wipe out all of Google’s servers, it’s even more unlikely that something would happen to Google AND Amazon.

 - Back up the real file.
 We only back up the actual Google Docs files – the ones with the content in them – not the local files that point to them.
 When you restore a file, you always know you’re getting the real deal.
 Watch our video on how to Backup Google Drive.

 - Shared settings.
 If you’re worried about someone re-deleting a shared file once you’ve restored it, you have the option to restore it with or without the sharing settings intact.